twcc/man-vip/GD-VCS-main _en.md

 <i class="fa fa-paperclip fa-20" aria-hidden="true"></i> **Note:**

 - It takes longer for instances in the **`Ready`** state and with I/O traffic.
 We suggest **shutting down** instances to create a snapshot.
-- We suggest adding **nofail** option to the automount entry for volumes to ensure starting and connecting to the instance properly.
+- We suggest adding **nofail** option to the automount entry for disks to ensure starting and connecting to the instance properly.
 :::

 ![](https://cos.twcc.ai/SYS-MANUAL/uploads/upload_278f64441c29590f7045e911d2b748ed.png)